71 Swann Road, TaringaView

 Growth recorded in the previous year equates to 32% of the total growth recorded in the previous five years.

-The Brisbane residential vacancy rate has been falling since January 2017 to sit at 2.7% as at January 2019.
-Brisbane vacancy recently fell below Sydney which has progressively increased since May 2017, rising to 3.2% as at January 2019.
+The Brisbane residential vacancy rate has been progressively falling since Dec 2016.
+As of the third quarter of 2019, Brisbane’s residential vacancy of 2.3% represents a tight an undersupplied market.
+Conversely Sydney residential vacancy has progressively increased since May 2017, rising to 3.2% as at September 2019.

 “Real” new apartment supply is limited in Brisbane and trending down further, given financing constraints for developers with no track record among other things.